carlobagnoli/pranomer/taskell.md

     > Render a cursor at the cursor position.
 - Render the task titles with correct hyphenation.
     > The task titles cut words out of nowhere, so, we need to a better hyphenation system.
-- Create a Backlog list in a separate tab
 - Create a separate "Done Pile"/"Done List"
     > When a task is done, and has been so for a while, it shouldn't waste space in the done list, hence, we should separate the done tasks in a similar way to the Backlog.
 - Add INSERT functions